Company

 • Which of these requirements will be addressed through the information security management system.”

 According to the ISO 27001 standard, the organisation must determine the interested parties in terms of its ISMS.
 The number of interested parties depends upon the size and type of the organisation.
-Each of these interested party may have different needs and expectations, for example, customers want their data to be secured at all times, whilst on the other hand employees wants their data to be secured while resources are available to support their job roles.
+Each of these interested parties may have different needs and expectations.